-During the first session of National Pavement Conference Live, Brian Hall, territory manager with LeeBoy, presented a seminar on best practices for residential and commercial paving.
-He explained best practices, proper operation of the paver and techniques to improve the quality of your work stating that "quality paving starts with proper planning."
+Shorter passes, parking lot islands with shrubbery, rock retention walls on a driveway, these are unique to a property but have their added challenges when it comes to commercial or residential paving.
+Brian Hall, territory manager for LeeBoy explains best practices, proper operation of the paver and techniques to improve the quality of your work stating that "quality paving starts with proper planning."

 Schedule a Pre-Job Meeting

 Take the time with your crew to discuss the job, assign tasks to each team member and ensure everyone understands the scope of work.
 During this meeting, make sure to cover work zone safety and explain the importance of:

 - Proper clothing - long pants, work boots, gloves, sunscreen, hard hats and safety vests